Glenn Loury: Awards and honors

 Loury was elected as a member of the Econometric Society in 1994, Vice President of the American Economics Society in 1997, a member of the American Academy of Arts and Sciences in 2000, and a member of the American Philosophical Society in 2011.
 He was elected president of the Eastern Economics Association in 2013.
 Loury is a member of the Council on Foreign Relations and is a main academic contributor to the 1776 Unites project.
 He received the Bradley Prize in 2022, and was named the John Kenneth Galbraith Fellow from the American Academy of Political & Social Science for that same year.

 Personal life

-Loury fathered two children as a teenager.

-Loury's and his wife Linda Datcher Loury had two sons together.
+Loury fathered two children as a teenager with his first wife, Charlene.
+He also has a son from another relationship, Alden, who serves as data projects editor for WBEZ in Chicago.
+Loury and his wife, Linda Datcher Loury, had two sons together.
 Linda died in 2011.
 He has since remarried.
+In 2024, Loury announced his diagnosis of arthritis and stenosis of the lower-mid spine.
+He underwent surgery on April 11, 2024, and plans further surgical treatments.